 Certain persons are prescribed by law to receive protected disclosures.
 This includes the heads or senior officials of a range of statutory bodies.
-A reporting person may make a Disclosure to a prescribed person if the reporting person reasonably believes that the relevant wrongdoing falls within the description of matters in respect of which the person is prescribed.
-However, the Protected Disclosure Act also provides an additional requirement in this case.
-The reporting person must believe that the information disclosed, and any allegation contained in it, are substantially true.
-A list of prescribed persons and a description of matters that can be reported to them is available here: https://www.gov.ie/en/collection/41798-protected-disclosures-whistleblowing-list-of-prescribed-persons/
+A reporting person may make a Disclosure to a prescribed person if the reporting person reasonably believes that the relevant wrongdoing falls within the remit of the prescribed person and the information contained in the Disclosure, and any allegation contained in it, are substantially true.
+A list of prescribed persons and a description of matters that can be reported to them is available on 'gov.ie' - For the purposes of enabling the making of Disclosures, prescribed persons and the Protected Disclosures Commissioner are required to establish, maintain and operate independent and autonomous external reporting channels and procedures for receiving and handling such reports and for follow-up of same.